In this blog you will read about what you can do about bedwetting as a child or adult. We list the facts and myths about bedwetting for you.

 What are the causes of bedwetting in adults?

-Bedwetting occurs mostly in (young) children and to a very limited extent in adults, incidentally more in men than in women.
+Bedwetting is most common in (young) children and very limited in adults, and more common in men than in women.
 It is different from incontinence because bedwetters do not suffer from anything when they are awake during the day.

 In the past, psychological causes were thought to underlie the problem.
 Meanwhile, medical science has evolved and we know that there can be many different causes for bedwetting as an adult.

-One of the possible causes of bedwetting in adults, may be an overactive bladder .
+One of the possible causes of bedwetting in adults is an overactive bladder.
 In this case, the bladder may contract unexpectedly and uncontrollably and urine is excreted unintentionally.
-A urinary tract infection can also irritate the bladder and cause a higher urge to urinate, including during sleep.
+A urinary tract infection can also irritate the bladder and cause a greater urge to urinate, including during sleep.

 Specifically in men, an enlarged prostate can lead to bedwetting.
-And also neurological conditions such as MS and Parkinson’s can affect the ability to control the bladder and thus lead to bedwetting, even people facing sleep apnea report this additional complaint.
+And neurological conditions such as MS and Parkinson’s can also affect the ability to control the bladder and thus lead to bedwetting.
+People facing sleep apnea also report this additional complaint.

 What can I do about bedwetting?